 Annual Report Due Date

-The first annual report isn’t due until the year following formation.
-For example, if your LLC or Corporation was formed on January 1, 2021, the deadline for the first Annual Report will be between January 1st, 2022 and May 1st, 2022.
+The first annual report is due in the year following formation.
+For example, if your Florida LLC or corporation was formed on January 1, 2021, the deadline for the first Annual Report will be between January 1st, 2022, and May 1st, 2022.

 Florida Annual Report FAQs